facebook/react-native-website/docs/keyboard.md

 - `keyboardWillChangeFrame`
 - `keyboardDidChangeFrame`

-> Note that if you set `android:windowSoftInputMode` to `adjustResize` or `adjustPan`, only `keyboardDidShow` and `keyboardDidHide` events will be available on Android.
-If you set `android:windowSoftInputMode` to `adjustNothing`, no events will be available on Android. `keyboardWillShow` as well as `keyboardWillHide` are generally not available on Android since there is no native corresponding event.
+> Note that only `keyboardDidShow` and `keyboardDidHide` events are available on Android.
+The events will not be fired when using Android 10 and under if your activity has `android:windowSoftInputMode` set to `adjustNothing`.

 ---